Labor Day can help us think about work from a Christian perspective

 What does hope mean to you?

-by Elizabeth Biedrzycki on August 25, 2016 in innovation
+by Elizabeth Biedrzycki on August 25, 2016 in uncategorized

 Good Brunches are a series of conversations developed by an organization called Matryoshka Haus.
 Their purpose is to draw a diverse group of people around a common table to talk about meaningful things in healthy ways.
 The blog post below references the conversation that took place during the San Antonio Good Brunches around the topic of “hope.”
 Click here to read the intro post for Good Brunches.